x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy-2019/prepare-ad-and-domains.md

 You can also check the Exchange setup log to verify that Active Directory preparation has completed successfully.
 For more information, see [Verify an Exchange 2016 installation](post-installation-tasks/verify-installation.md).
 You won't be able to use the **Get-ExchangeServer** cmdlet mentioned in the [Verify an Exchange 2016 installation](post-installation-tasks/verify-installation.md) topic until you've completed the installation of at least one Mailbox server role in an Active Directory site.

-### Exchange 2016 Active Directory versions
+### Exchange 2019 Active Directory versions
-<a name="ADversions"> </a>

-The following table shows you the Exchange 2016 objects in Active Directory that get updated each time you install a new version of Exchange 2016.
-You can compare the object versions you see with the values in the table below to verify that the version of Exchange 2016 you installed successfully updated Active Directory during installation.
+The following table shows you the Exchange 2019 objects in Active Directory that get updated each time you install a new version of Exchange 2019.
+You can compare the object versions you see with the values in the table below to verify that the version of Exchange 2019 you installed successfully updated Active Directory during installation.

 - **rangeUpper** is located in the **Schema** naming context in the **ms-Exch-Schema-Version-Pt** container.